 Another caveat: you are going to fail sometimes.
 If you’re a life long learner, you actually need to fail because your best mistakes are your best lessons.
 Don’t over do it though.
 You may not want to fail as often as, say, Abraham Lincoln.
 He started his adult life as a total loser.
 He had a business that failed, he lost an election for the state legislature, he had a nervous breakdown, and then he came back … and lost five more elections.
 You know the rest of that story.

 Learn from the failures, celebrate the victories, have fun.
 You’ll be great.

 Hashtag Five: #ThinkLikeAnArtist

 This I learned from writers and from Steve Jobs.
-Henry James said a writer is a person upon whom nothing is lost.
+Henry James advised artists to be someone on whom nothing is lost.
 I think this is true of all real artists.
 Artists pay attention, they look, they listen.
 Even more importantly, as Ernest Hemingway emphasized, artists pursue the truth.
 That’s why there’s more truth in a good song or a good novel than in news these days.

 Steve Jobs liked to tell a story about building a bookshelf.
 You can put plywood on the back of a bookshelf because nobody sees the back, but if you do, you will know you used cheap wood.
 On the other hand, if you use quality wood, you will know that.
 If you insist on doing things with integrity, whatever it is, you will know it and good people will sense it.
 Yet another caveat: mediocre people will hate you for this, they will make up stories about you, it will drive them crazy.
 So that’s a bonus.
 If you want to make everyone happy, sell ice cream.